Bacon's Castle |

 A palisaded settlement located on Dancing Point.
 It was abandoned after the 1622 Indian massacre.
 Named after Sir Thomas Smith, treasurer of the Virginia Company.
 Smith's Hundred was known as Southampton Hundred after the 1620 sale to the Earl of Southampton, Sir Edwin Sandys.

 The first permanent English settlement in North America.
 The first fort, a simple triangular log palisade, was burned in 1608 but was rebuilt the same year into a new triangular log and plank palisade roughly 100-by-100-by-140 yards, with three bulwarks, or bastions, and renamed James' Towne.
 The settlement was almost abandoned in 1610 after a hard winter, but new supplies and settlers arrived that year under Thomas West, Lord De La Warr.
 The fort was in use until about 1625 or so before it was abandoned for its lumber.
 The actual fort site, long thought eroded away, was rediscovered in 1996, and archaeological excavations are currently ongoing.
 The settlement outgrew the fort around 1612.
 Two blockhouses were built outside of the fort in 1614, one at the isthmus, and the other on the Back River.
 The settlement area outside the fort developed into New Towne or James' Citie after 1618, which was also palisaded until about 1625.
 Two small forts were built in 1667 to defend against Dutch raids.
 One, an earthen fort with four bastions, excavated in 1993 and 1998 (Turf Fort), was located about 1100 feet east of the church along the shoreline.
 It was abanoned around 1680.
 The second was abandoned by 1716.
+Six mounted guns and thirteen unmounted guns (spiked in 1676) were reported here in 1690.
 The town was the capital of colonial Virginia until 1699.
-The Memorial Church (1907) stands on the site of the 1617 frame and 1639 brick churches.
+The Memorial Church (1907) stands on the site of the 1617 wood frame and 1639 brick churches.
 The ruins of the 1647 brick church tower are adjacent.
 North America's first representative legislative assembly met here in the church in 1619.
-The first group of Africans in English America arrived here via the Dutch in 1619.
+The first group of Africans in British North America arrived here via the Dutch in 1619.
 The concrete seawall on the river's edge was built in 1901 by the Army Corps of Engineers.
 James' Fort is currently being excavated by the APVA.
 Admission fee.

 A full recreation of the 1608 stockade fort, the three English ships, and a representative Powhatan Indian village are located nearby at Jamestown Settlement State Park.
 Admission fee.

 A Patriot two-gun battery (1781) and two Confederate forts and three minor batteries (1861 - 1862) were also built here.
 The well-preserved CSA Square Redoubt (four guns) is off of the auto loop tour road near the center of the island.
-CSA six-sided Fort Pocahontas (1) (18 guns) is located within and around the original 1607/08 James' Fort site.
-It is currently being removed as excavations proceed on James' Fort.
+(FORT WIKI) CSA six-sided Fort Pocahontas (1) (13-18 guns) is located within and around the original 1607/08 James' Fort site.
+(FORT WIKI) The earthworks are currently being removed as excavations proceed on James' Fort.
 One of the minor CSA batteries also still exists, the Bridge Redan (one gun) near the old bridge to the mainland.
 The other two works were located at Goose Hill (aka Sand Battery) (five guns) and at Black Point (two guns).
-They were never fully manned nor armed, and were soon occupied by Union forces.
+These works were never fully manned nor armed, and were soon occupied by Union forces.

 Middle Plantation Fort